 With daily training and the passage of time, most men regain bladder control over a three – six month period.

-If your incontinence does not resolve, other surgical treatments are an option.
+If your post-prostatectomy incontinence does not resolve, other surgical treatments are an option.
 These include implantation of an artificial urinary sphincter or a male sling.